FlawlessNa/Legends/README.md

 ## Performance Branch
 - [ ] Re-implement all former DecisionGenerators into DecisionMakers
-  - Implement kill switch as part of failsafes and discord commands
+  - Implement kill switch as part of fail safes and discord commands
-  - Rotation decision maker cancels itself when stray too far from path

-### Movements
-- Create compound movements (all combined in a single structure)
-  - On cancellation/error, release all held keys
+  - Generic Error handling for data attributes not updating properly (ex: minimap data, etc)

 ### Inputs
-- [ ] Remove _release_keys, release_all and integrate this logic into compound inputs directly
 - [ ] Change SharedResources to remove ununused methods
   - Instead, add decorator method ensuring that the focus lock is only acquired within the MainProcess and nothing else